PatrickTrentin88/wcet_omt/README.md

 - added two additional formula encodings
 - benchmarking functionality

-The original work of [HAL-14] is made available within Pagai's sources.
+The original work of [HAL-14] is made available within Pagai's sources, and is located in the path `pagai/WCET`.

 ## LIMITATIONS